neuroinformatics-unit/derotation/docs/source/user_guide/key_concepts.md

 - A text file with optimal center of rotation
 - Logs

-You can subclass `FullPipeline` to create custom pipelines by overwriting relevant methods.
+You can subclass {class}`derotation.analysis.full_derotation_pipeline.FullPipeline` to create custom pipelines by overwriting relevant methods.

 ### Example usage of FullPipeline: